LiteFarmOrg/LiteFarm/README.md

 ## Preliminaries

 1. Install [node.js](https://nodejs.org/en/download/package-manager/) if you do not already have it.
-3. Use the `git clone` command to clone this repository to your computer.
+2. Use the `git clone` command to clone this repository to your computer.

 ## Configure LiteFarm applications

 The applications are configured with environment variables stored in `.env` files.
 Configuration information includes secrets like API keys, so the `.env` files should never be added to source control.
 This repository does contain `.env.default` files for api and webapp.
 Begin with these, and customize as needed.

-1. Create file `packages/api/.env` by copying the `.env.default` file in that folder.
+1. Create the api configuration file by copying `packages/api/env.default` to `packages/api/.env`.

-2. Create file `packages/webapp/.env` by copying the `.env.default` file in that folder.
+2. Create the webapp configuration file by copying `packages/webapp/env.default` to `packages/webapp/.env`.
 For webapp to work, you must edit your new `.env` file to provide values for two required environment variables:
      - `REACT_APP_GOOGLE_MAPS_API_KEY` is a Google Maps API key.
 You should obtain your own key value from [Google](https://developers.google.com/maps/documentation/javascript/get-api-key).
      - `REACT_APP_WEATHER_API_KEY` is an OpenWeather API key.
 You should obtain your own key value from [OpenWeather](https://openweathermap.org/api).